schen24wm/chgden/README.md

 ## 1D-route density data format

-The first column is the "distance on the route".
+The first column is the distance along the route.

 The 2nd~4th columns are the (x,y,z) Cartesian coordinates in \[Bohr\].

-The last two columns are the QMC density and error bar, in \[Bohr^(-3)\].
+The last two columns are the QMC density and statistical error bar, in \[Bohr^(-3)\].